-- A. Mental illness resulting from stress or allergies; and - B. Substance abuse.
+- A. Mental illness

+- B. Allergies; and

+- C. Substance abuse.
 Leave may only be taken for treatment of substance abuse by a health care provider or by a provider of health care services on referral by a health care provider.
 Absence due to an employee's use of the substance does not qualify for FMLA leave.
+825.119